 }

-Since quantum computing is mainly a matrix-vector transformation, I think the main theme for a QPL should focus on the following three:
+Since quantum computing is mainly a matrix-vector transformation, I think the main theme for a QPL should focus on the following three type of operations:

-• Qubit operations: These applies single operation to a qubit, e..g:
+• Qubit operations: These applies a single operation to a qubit, e..g:

 • X.apply(q1) applies an X to a register or qubit.